 2.3 Images taken by the media:

 2.3.1 It is recognized that press coverage is an important means of publicity for a school, and is generally welcomed by parents.
-However there is still a need to protect pupils.
+However there is still a need to protect students.
 The same conditions apply to press coverage as to official school use.
-Any photographs taken by the press will always be under the control of a executive member of staff.
+Any photographs taken by the press will always be under the control of the principal or a delegated executive member of staff.

-2.3.2 Before any image can be used the school must check to see if the photograph can be used
+2.3.2 Before any image can be used the principal or a delegated executive member of staff must check to see if the photograph can be used prior to publishing.

-2.3.3 If a group image is taken the school will decided how the students are identified.
+2.3.3 If a group image is taken the school will decide how the students are identified.
 It may decide to simply allow the press to identify them as “ a group of year X students”

 2.4 Images taken by children photographing one another:

-2.4.1 Whilst it is acknowledged that students taking photographs can be a useful tool for learning.
-They can, in certain circumstances, allow an individual to use them inappropriately and use them for bullying or use on social networking websites, especially when the photos are taken using a mobile phone.
-The school mobile phone policy covers the use of mobile phones for taking photographs.
+2.4.1 The school mobile phone policy covers the use of mobile phones for taking photographs.

-2.4.2 Staff will supervise and maintain control over any photographing pupils do during on-school or off-site activities.
+2.4.2 Staff will supervise and maintain control over any photography students do during on-school or off-site activities.

 2.4.3 Students must not take photographs without the subject’s consent and against their wishes;

-2.4.4 Students must not infringe another pupil’s privacy in any way.
+2.4.4 Students must not infringe another student’s privacy in any way.

-2.4.5 Students must not take photographs in a situation which humiliates, embarrasses, or makes fun of others;

 2.4.6 On no account will photographs be taken in changing rooms, toilets or other areas of privacy.